PaulKlinger/Enhance-GoodReads-Export/README.md

                         (optional) path of previously enhanced GoodReads export file to update (output will still be written to the file specified in --csv)
-  -f, --force           process all books (by default only those without genre information are processed) -i, --ignore_errors   ignore errors updating individual books and keep processing -g, --gui             show GUI
+  -f, --force           process all books (by default only those without genre information are processed) -i, --ignore_errors   ignore errors updating individual books and keep processing --genre_votes GENRE_VOTES
+                        min number of votes needed to add a genre, either integer or percentage of highest voted genre in the book (e.g. "11" or "10%")
+  -g, --gui             show GUI
 ```